-Half of the tithe of an account holder belongs to the specific department in which the account holder is assigned (i.e., Chaplaincy, Chi Alpha, Church Mobilization, Intercultural, U.S. Specialized, Youth Alive, or Adult and Teen Challenge).
-Revenues from the Departmental Half-Tithe fund the overall administration of the specific department of the account holder.
+Half of the tithe of a missionary belongs to the specific department in which the missionary is assigned (i.e., Chaplaincy, Chi Alpha, Church Mobilization, Intercultural, U.S. Specialized, Youth Alive, or Adult and Teen Challenge).
+Revenues from the Departmental Half-Tithe fund the overall administration of the specific department of the missionary.

-For associates/interns paid by AGUSM, half of his/her tithe will automatically be deducted from the personal allowance portion of the monthly disbursement and sent to his department.
-The associates/interns should contact the work district in order to determine where the remaining half of the tithe needs to be sent if they are a credential holder.
+For missionaries paid by AGUSM, half of his/her tithe will automatically be deducted from the personal allowance portion of the monthly disbursement and sent to his department.
+The missionary should contact the work district in order to determine where the remaining half of the tithe needs to be sent.

-For associates/interns paid by an organization other than AGUSM, he/she will need submit their departmental half-tithes monthly.
+For missionaries paid by an organization other than AGUSM, he/she will need submit their departmental half-tithes monthly.